 This interactivity will make playing and story time that much more fun.
 You can hide objects in front of your child and they’ll seek them out.
 You can point to pictures as you read and your baby should follow your finger and your gaze.
 Bang on an object like a cooking pot and they should delight in banging on the pot with you.

 Some of this interactive play might be prompted by your baby too.
 The problem is what is play for your baby may not feel playful to you.
 For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem monotonous to the point of exasperation to a parent, but for a 12-month-old, it’s a fun experiment to see how you react.

 Red Flags: If your child has been responsive and interactive and appears to stop developing or regress, it’s important to speak to a pediatrician.
 But keep in mind that regressions may not be sudden, and they will need to be placed in the context of your child’s development.
 An hour or even a day of a less responsive and interactive baby does not necessarily indicate a problem.

 What You Shouldn’t Stress About: Every baby will have a different personality.
 Some 12-month-olds are more exuberant and active than others, and some are relatively sedate.
 It’s important to not compare your baby’s level of activity to others.
 Instead, look for significant changes that seem out of place with their disposition to date.

 12-Month Milestone #3: Baby Starts to Stand

-At 12-month old, babies who have been given the opportunity generally have the ability to stand on their own two feet, either with the help of a parent or a piece of furniture.
+At 12-months-old, babies who have been given the opportunity to generally have the ability to stand on their own two feet, either with the help of a parent or a piece of furniture.
 How long they stand and what they do when they get to a standing position, however, will vary wildly.
 Some 12-month-olds will simply plop back down on their bottoms, while others may take a step or two.

 Non-Milestone Moments Between a Baby’s 9th and 12th Month